nl-design-system/figma-designtokens/README.md

 This repository is to test syncing of design tokens from the Figma Tokens plugin.

-This will eventually replace the current syncing method via JSONBin.
+This has replaced the previous syncing method via JSONBin.